Who Was Theodore Roosevelt?

 Roosevelt's international stance was the impetus for the Roosevelt Corollary to the Monroe Doctrine, which claims the right to intervene in cases of wrongdoing by a Latin American or any other nation, though some critics assert that the doctrine designates the United States as the "policeman" of the western world.

 While it is true Roosevelt supported desegregation and women's suffrage, his administration took an often passive, sometimes contradictory approach to improve civil rights.
 He defended Minnie Cox, who experienced racial discrimination in the South while working as a postmaster and strongly supported a woman’s right to vote in 1912.
 Roosevelt was also the first president to entertain an African American, Booker T. Washington, as a guest at the White House.
 However, the political backlash from the event was so severe that he never invited Washington back again.

 One of Roosevelt’s less admirable actions regarding civil rights occurred in 1906.
-The War Department Inspector General had investigated an incident in Brownsville, Texas, involving black troops who had been accused of a shooting rampage that left one white person dead and another wounded.
+The War Department Inspector General had investigated an incident in Brownsville, Texas, involving Black troops who had been accused of a shooting rampage that left one white person dead and another wounded.
 The Inspector General’s report recommended the president dismiss the solders because none would confess.
-Roosevelt waited until after the November elections — after hundreds of thousands of blacks cast their votes for Republican candidates across the North — and then dismissed all 167 black soldiers from the service.
+Roosevelt waited until after the November elections — after hundreds of thousands of Black people cast their votes for Republican candidates across the North — and then dismissed all 167 Black soldiers from the service.
 None would receive their pensions.

 Roosevelt has also been deemed the country's first environmentalist president.
 In 1906, he signed the National Monuments Act, protecting sites like the Grand Canyon and preserving countless wildlife sanctuaries, national forests and federal game reserves.
 He also made headway with the nation’s infrastructure, instigating 21 federal irrigation projects.